Suryansh-23/intendo-64/README.md

 ## Overview

 **Intendo-64** is a unique DeFi interaction platform that combines the nostalgia of retro gaming with modern DeFi capabilities.
 It features a natural language interface that allows users to execute complex DeFi operations through natural language as text or voice commands.
+It enhances the UX of the web3 ecosystem in a fun way while being on-chain & verifiable.

 ## Features